Invisalign retainers are what help keep your teeth in position after treatment ends.

 This guide explains what the post-treatment phase looks like, what types of retainers exist, how long you may need to wear them, and how to protect your Invisalign result long-term.

-Quick Answer: After Invisalign ends, you usually move into a retention phase.
-Most patients are given retainers to prevent teeth shifting back.
-You may be advised to wear retainers full-time at first, then switch to night-time wear long-term.
-Retainers are a key part of protecting your Invisalign results, especially in the first 3–6 months after treatment.
+Quick Answer: After Invisalign treatment ends, most patients move into a retention phase and are given retainers to stop teeth shifting back.
+You may be advised to wear your Invisalign retainer full-time at first, then switch to night-time wear long-term.
+The first 3–6 months are especially important while the bone and tissues stabilise.

 🔑 Key Takeaways